 Dr. Kris Ikenna Nwokeji was born in Austin, Texas, and raised in Nigeria.
 He returned to New York where he completed his pediatric residency at Columbia University College of Physicians and Surgeons at Harlem Hospital Center.
 In 2009, Dr. Nwokeji was led to Newport, Ark., to practice as a pediatrician in an underserved area.
 Since then, he has served as the medical director of Pediatrics at Unity Health Harris Medical Center and has been active as a medical chair person of the Patient Safety Committee.
 He supports a health-centered community through numerous volunteer activities in the local school system and child care centers.

 Dr. Sederick C. Rice is an assistant professor of biology at the University of Arkansas at Pine Bluff and is a board member of the Arts and Science Center of Southeast Arkansas.

-Willa Sanders retired from the Fay W. Boozman College of Public Health, University of Arkansas for Medical Sciences in Little Rock as an assistant dean for governmental relations and special projects.
-She obtained a master’s degree in public administration from the University of Arkansas at Little Rock and a Bachelor of Science in education from the University of Arkansas in Fayetteville.
+Willa Sanders retired from the Fay W. Boozman College of Public Health, University of Arkansas for Medical Sciences in Little Rock as an assistant dean for Government Relations and Special Projects.
+She obtained a Master of Public Administration degree from the University of Arkansas at Little Rock and a Bachelor of Science in education from the University of Arkansas in Fayetteville.
 Sanders is a past-president of Arkansas Advocates for Children and Families, and presently serves as an active member on that board.